 If that last sentence doesn't make sense, just read on.
 Everyone else knows it will all come together by the end.

-I'm going to place a handy little (and now-alphabetised) table right about here with all the arguments I'll be
+I'm going to place a handy little (and now-alphabetised) table right about here with all

 And with that out of the way, let's get started.

 See the terrified crying child?
 The big syringes full of a large amount of scary yellow stuff that looks like apple juice?
 Multiple injections at one time?
 I could call this a lot of things - fear mongering, scare tactics, hyperbole.
 But a far more accurate term would be BULLSHIT.
 Here is what an actual vaccine injection looks like:

 Calm baby, tiny needle (which you can't even see because it's so small), tiny amount of clear fluid.
 The actual volume of a vaccine is 0.5 ml.
 That's 10 drops.
 TEN FUCKING DROPS.
 So don't talk about pumping massive amounts of anything.
 There is no pumping, no massive, and no toxins.

 Ok, that is admittedly a terrible analogy.
 How about this: sodium is a metal which explodes when exposed to water, and chloride gas is highly poisonous.
 But when you (well, not you exactly) combine the two into a compound, it produces ordinary table salt (which can still be toxic, but that's a subject for another time).
 This is basic chemistry.
 Basic.
 Heh.
 Yes, that was a chemistry joke.